raspberrypilearning/lost-in-space/en/step_9.md

                                     "D"
                                 ],
             "correct"       :   "C",
-            "explanation"   :   "The total number of steps moved should by 450.", },
+            "explanation"   :   "The total number of steps moved should be 100.", },
         {
             "question"      :   "Which of the following scripts would make a sprite move slowly left to right forever?",